andrew/ultimate-awesome/README.md

 - [awesome-mathematics](https://github.com/brandonhimpfen/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.
 - [awesome-open-governance](https://github.com/brandonhimpfen/awesome-open-governance) - Projects, platforms, and APIs for transparency, civic tech, and global governance.
 - [awesome-physics](https://github.com/brandonhimpfen/awesome-physics) - A curated list of resources for physics, including theory, simulation tools, computational frameworks, datasets, open-source software, and learning materials across classical, modern, and applied physics.
+- [awesome-quantum-computing](https://github.com/brandonhimpfen/awesome-quantum-computing) - A curated list of awesome libraries, learning resources, frameworks, and tools for quantum computing.
 - [awesome-self-publishing](https://github.com/brandonhimpfen/awesome-self-publishing) - A curated list of awesome tools, resources, communities, and platforms for self-publishing authors.
 - [awesome-social-media](https://github.com/brandonhimpfen/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
 - [awesome-testing](https://github.com/brandonhimpfen/awesome-testing) - A curated list of awesome testing frameworks, tools, libraries, and resources for all levels of software testing.